-It all started with a “gas –up” (Rally) that was held Donald Weisbeck’s home in Alden, NY.
-A gas-up was a gathering (held a someone’s home) where you would bring your engine to run, your family, and a dish to pass.
+It all started with a “gas –up” (Rally) that was held at Donald Weisbeck’s home in Alden, NY.
+A gas-up was a gathering (held at someone’s home) where you would bring your engine to run, your family, and a dish to pass.
 If you were having a problem with an engine this was the place to bring it and get it fixed.
-Many of the fellows that attended asked why they couldn’t form an Association in the Western New York area.
+Many of the fellows that attended asked why they couldn’t form an association in the Western New York area.

 On June 1, 1967 another meeting was held at the home of Roland Reigle and it was agreed that the group would go ahead and try to form an organization.
 The first officers were elected at this meeting.
 They were Wilfred Schneider (Darien, NY) – President; Donald Weisbeck (Alden, NY) – Vice President; Wilbur Peters (Gasport, NY) – 2nd Vice President; S. Arthur Roxy (temporary) – Secretary (until Ruth Lipke from Cheektowaga, NY took over the position); and Lyle Stisser (Barker, NY) – Treasurer.
 There were over 20 people present at this meeting which included Bob Cramer, Keith Alwart, Dick Peterson, Jean Stisser (Lyle’s wife) and Laura Reigle (Roland’s wife).
 They collected $43.00 that day to start their treasury.

 At the beginning, meetings were held at the homes of the members.
 They always had a raffle to raise money.
 The items were donated and you could win an oil can, funnel, penlight, battery, or even tomatoes.